UPDATED: 12/02/2020 with new photos! Click the link to scroll to the bottom.

 Curly Hairstyle Revealed

-Cathy dried my roots first and then used this Black Orchid Large Hair Diffuser to completely dry my curly hair.
+Cathy dried my roots first and then used this Black Orchid Large Hair Diffuser to completely diffuse my curly hair.
 She prefers the extra long fingers for root to tip drying.
 This blow dryer diffuser has a 1.8 inch diameter and attaches to any hair dryer with the same diameter.

 Never touch your curls if they are still damp.
 Once my curls were dry Cathy Scrunched Out the Crunch (SOTC).
 Here are my curly hairstyle results with my curly highlights.

 I received so many compliments that afternoon.
 Maybe it was the fact that my mask hid the rest of my face so everyone noticed my curls?
 I don’t know. ha ha!

 While I was shopping at Target, I picked up a bottle of 100% Pure Argan Oil.
 Recently, I read that it works great for low porosity curls.
 I emulsified it between my hands and then applied it lightly over my roots and tips using praying hands for a beautiful refresh day.